gavin-hyl/cs38/cs38-final-ghua.typ

-WHILE current < n       // greedy scan best_t = None // index of the best train to take best_d = -1 // the furthest city we can reach with the best train
+WHILE current < n       // greedy scan best_t = None // index of the best train to take best_d = current // the furthest city we can reach with the best train

   // iterate through all trains we can board
   WHILE (t <= m) AND (trains[t].c <= current)